Adding Subject Areas to a Single Subject Teaching Credential

 materials are located on the CTC website.

-Check the CTC Online Services for Educators web page periodically to check on the application status.
 The process may take up to 90 days or more.
-Download the CTC leaflet Adding Authorizations to Multiple or Single Subject Teaching Credentials to obtain more detailed information.
+Download the CTC leaflet Adding a Teaching or Content Area to a Multiple or Single Subject Teaching Credentialsto obtain more detailed information.

 A new credential will not be issued.
 The new subject will be added to the existing Single Subject credential.
 Teachers may wish to notify the employing school district of the added authorization to be considered for new teaching assignments.